JWSong/jwsong.github.io/_pages/about.md

 robots: index, follow
 ---

 Hi there!
-I'm Jungwoo Song, a Backend Developer passionate about both designing clean architectures and building robust applications.
-With a coffee in one hand and code in the other, I explore the art of creating systems that are not only well-structured but also reliable and scalable.
+I'm Jungwoo Song, a Backend Developer who finds inspiration in both writing code and brewing coffee.
+With a fresh cup of coffee as my constant companion, I'm passionate about designing clean architectures and building robust applications that stand the test of time.

-I embrace new technologies with enthusiasm and find joy in continuous learning.
-What excites me most about software development is crafting solutions that maintain their elegance as they scale.
-My curiosity drives me to explore different architectural patterns while ensuring robust implementation that stands up to real-world demands.
+Like the art of brewing a perfect cup, I believe great software requires attention to detail, patience, and continuous refinement.
+I embrace new technologies with enthusiasm and find joy in the learning process.
+What excites me most about software development is crafting elegant solutions that scale gracefully while maintaining their core integrity - much like finding that perfect balance in a well-crafted coffee.

 ## Current Focus